jentery/508v4/keywords.md

 * **Subjectivity**: What intersubjective activities does the game prompt?
 Consider, e.g., how zines are exchanged, mailed, and repurposed, or how they play a role in f2f meetings, networking, organizing, and community-building.
 * **Object**: How and by whom is the game collected?
 Where is it found?
 How is value assigned to it?
 By whom?

+Integrating ludic algorithms and critical play into game design:

+* How does the game understand play as an embodied process and situated action?
+* How could the game refrain from treating its players as "users," or as audiences merely in receipt of a product to be collected and consumed?
+* How could the game help people to think through (and not just rehearse) its system of rules and procedures?
+Its content model?
+* How could the game be more than the "output" of a designer?
+How could it be a space or situation for interpretation?
+How could it and its context of play afford different play styles?
+How could it be, e.g., reskinned, unplayed, or rewritten?
+* How could the game's procedures facilitate interpretation (as opposed to producing meaning mechanically or mathematically)?
+How could those procedures support values, and which values?
+* How could the game afford alternatives to popular play spaces?
+How might play (and not just design) change the norms of games and gaming cultures?
+Of dominant themes and mechanics?
+* How could the game prompt a "phase change"?
+How would that phase change be defined, by whom, and with what social, cultural, political, and/or aesthetic goals in mind?

 ## List of Games

 Some games mentioned in the 508 materials (not recommendations, just a list)

 * *Capital Lux* (science fiction, card drafting, hand management, bluffing, 2-4 players)
+* *Carcassonne* (medieval, area influence, tile placement, 2-5 players)
+* *Castles of Burgundy* (medieval, dice rolling, tile placement, set collection, 2-4 players)
 * *Citadels* (fantasy, city building, card drafting, variable player powers, 2-8 players)
 * *Codenames* (party, memory, partnership, 2-8 players)
 * *Codex Conquest* (by Amy Hildreth Chen; a card game about book history and curatorial practices)
+* *Concordia* (ancient, card drafting, deck building, point-to-point movement, 2-5 players)
 * *Coup* (party, deduction, take-that, elimination, 2-6 players)
+* *Dominion* (medieval, card drafting, deck building, hand management, 2-4 players)
 * *Funemployed* (party, humor, role-playing, storytelling, 3-20 players)
+* *Galaxy Trucker* (science fiction, partnership, tile placement, 2-4 players)
 * *Gloomhaven* (fantasy, campaign, cooperative, modular board, hand management, role-playing, variable player powers, 1-4 players)
 * *Hanabi* (memory, cooperative, hand management, set collection, 2-5 players)
 * *Hive* (abstract, grid, tile placement, 2 players)
+* *Kingdomino* (medieval, territory building, tile placement, 2-4 players)
+* *Lost Cities* (exploration, hand management, set collection, 2 players)
 * *Love Letter* (renaissance, deduction, hand management, elimination, 2-4 players),
 * *Machi Koro* (city building, card drafting, 2-4 players)
 * *Mark* (by Amy Hildreth Chen; a deck of cards consisting of of early modern printer's marks, or devices, on one side and the year they were printed on the other)
 * *Monikers* (party, drafting, role-playing, 4-20 players)
 * *One Night Ultimate Werewolf* (party, role-playing, variable player powers, voting, 3-10 players)
+* *Pandemic* (medical, cooperative, point-to-point movement, hand management, variable player powers, 2-4 players)
+* *Patchwork* (abstract, time track, tile placement, 2 players)
+* *Power Grid* (economic, bidding, network building, 2-6 players)
 * *The Resistance* (bluffing, spies, simultaneous action selection, partnerships, 5-10 players)
 * *Secrets* (party, spies, card drafting, take-that, 4-8 players)
 * *Skull* (party, bidding, bluffing, elimination, 3-6 players)